Streamline Document Workflows with airSlate SignNow’s Wet Signed Copy Feature

 FAQs

-A wet signed copy refers to a document that has been physically signed by hand, as opposed to an electronic signature.
-While wet signatures are traditional and often required for legal documents, airSlate SignNow provides a seamless way to manage both wet signed copies and electronic signatures, ensuring compliance and convenience.
+A wet signed copy refers to a document that is physically signed by hand, typically using a pen.
+Unlike electronic signatures, which are created digitally, a wet signed copy is often required for certain legal documents to ensure authenticity and compliance.
+However, airSlate SignNow allows you to manage both wet signed copies and electronic signatures seamlessly, providing flexibility in your signature processes.

 Join over 28 million airSlate SignNow users